nto-org-test/cc-untrusted/README.md

 - Follow the existing code structure
 - Keep functions small and focused

-### Environment Variables
+### Configuration

 To add new configuration:

-1. Add the variable to `.env.example`
+1. Edit `src/config.js` and add your values
 2. Document it in the Configuration section
-3. Import it in `src/config.js`
-4. Use it through the config module
+3. Use it through the config module

 ## Testing